datakumquat/datakumquat.github.io/_posts/2023-01-15-what-would-you-pay-for-chatgpt.markdown

 Obviously I am very interested in access to ChatGPT, from both the personal Use/Learning and commercial perspectives, so assessing this on a prelimiary basis:

-  - I would prefer to pay USD $62.50 per week to secure reliable, faster access with greater prompt input limits.
+  - I would prefer to pay USD $62.50 per week for reliable access with greater input limits.
-  - I would be willing to pay upto USD $100 per week to secure reliable, faster access with greater prompt input limits.
+  - I would be willing to pay upto USD $100 per week for reliable access with greater input limits.

 Just a minor gripe on the last question: "How upset would you be if you could no longer use ChatGPT?"